-Extra lines, made to sound like Elizabethan English, were actually added to this version because the order of two crucial scenes was reversed and this could not have been done with the play as written.
-Director Tony Richardson
+Extra lines, made to sound like Elizabethan English, were added to this version because the order of two crucial scenes was reversed, and this could not have been done with the play as written.
+Writer and Director Tony Richardson

-places Hamlet's taunting of Polonius after the "get thee to a nunnery" scene with Ophelia rather than several scenes before.
+placets Hamlet's taunting of Polonius after the "get thee to a nunnery" scene with Ophelia, rather than several scenes before.
 See more

 At c.
 147 minutes Gertrude's fillings, obviously the result of C20th dentistry, can be seen clearly.
 See more